Rich-Hoepfinger/CS4641-Project/README.md

 Despite this, music genre classification remains a challenging task because of the subjective nature of music genres, varying across cultures and time periods, and the wide variety of sub and hybrid genres.
 The goal of this project is to employ deep learning and K-nearest neighborss in genre classification using Spotify metadata.

 ## Method
-We will mainly use **neural networks** and **K-nearest neighbors (KNN)** for our project:
+We will use **neural networks**, **K-nearest neighbors (KNN)**, **decision trees**, and **support vector machines (SVM)** for our project:
 1. Preprocess the data by normalizing the numeric features to a universal scale.
 Identify outliers using DB-SCAN.
 Then, the data is split into training, validation, and testing sets.
 2. Build the model(s).
 Select an appropriate architecture, and specify the number and size of the layers.
 We might use techniques such as dropout to prevent overfitting.
 3. Train the model(s).
 Here, the model will adjust its weights to minimize the categorical cross-entropy loss over the training set, penalizing low probability assignments to the true labels.
 4. Evaluate and compare the model(s)’ performance on the testing set.
 If unsatisfactory, we will tune its hyperparameters and retrain the model until the desired performance is achieved.

 ### Data Collection and Duplicate Removal
 First, the team created a comprehensive list of genres to be used as classification labels.
-The genereated list consists of 12 genres: Pop, Hip Hop, Rock, Country, Dance/Electronic, R&B, Metal, Jazz, Reggae, Disco, Folk, Orchestral.
+The generated list consists of 12 genres: Pop, Hip Hop, Rock, Country, Dance/Electronic, R&B, Metal, Jazz, Reggae, Disco, Folk, Orchestral.

 The next step is to generate Spotify playlists of around 500 tracks for each of the chosen genres.
 Each genre was assigned to a team member who would be responsible for compiling tracks that belong to that genre.
 The created playlists can be found here: [Pop](https://open.spotify.com/playlist/13Cm1hem9RE4v2ZOMJv34T?si=C9qRRpOQT4-tIqZlzERd6w&app_destination=copy-link), [Hip Hop](https://open.spotify.com/playlist/5K9FlaF7V8Ib4X09rl23w6?si=XnauqM5BTiiqvp88B1bDwA&app_destination=copy-link), [Rock](https://open.spotify.com/playlist/5Wk9TcVaNE5yCyli90HmaR?si=7e1c58897b224157), [Country](https://open.spotify.com/playlist/6hjSKEoPqPLPTt3u0e9bLQ?si=0c844e194b8e467f), [Electronic](https://open.spotify.com/playlist/4ZMSlQbw13hExG4ztynNNV?si=1176e787add3496d), [R&B](https://open.spotify.com/playlist/5WJXKWvPeWA9ubmvVsMTBh?si=YQ0Hnol7Q6S7sivtxHAssA&app_destination=copy-link), [Metal](https://open.spotify.com/playlist/2mDXGVXMG4ZMQaR26iZVC7?si=2beae20751ab4364), [Jazz](https://open.spotify.com/playlist/6GrLcuf2cf8g6h8lkZ0h7H?si=3b460ce380ff4ee6), [Reggae](https://open.spotify.com/playlist/6E5Fr9QU6yAety6Y6pw11u?si=28e0d5583c814bb0), [Disco](https://open.spotify.com/playlist/15X96mpCbP1ZiX8WIBqOhO?si=ba46abbe1146480f), [Folk](https://open.spotify.com/playlist/5fEekkUMaM2Le4FL38UuKx?si=b569e2ad8a264b6b), [Orchestral](https://open.spotify.com/playlist/6HGXewRDu4sH2qy8NYnNba?si=e41039b4ee764d3d).